 Throughout L.A.
-Noire, the player investigates crimes largely by questioning suspects, witnesses and medical/forensics experts.
+Noire the player investigates crimes largely by questioning suspects, witnesses, and medical/forensics experts.

-The advanced facial animations are used to gauge a rough accuracy of the given testimonies, and, combined with the pre-existing knowledge of the crime and the player’s own intuition (often boiling down to simple prejudices, which I’m sure someone else is already writing a post about) the player chooses a response.
+The advance facial animations are used to gauge a rough accuracy of the given testimonies, and, combined with the pre-existing knowledge of the crime and the player’s own intuition (often boiling down to simple prejudices, which I’m sure someone else is already writing a post about) the player chooses a response.